-In this section we present the RD and VD characteristics for the examined 3-D video representation formats.
-Due to space constraints, we show only plots for the GoP pattern with seven B frames between successive I and P frames for three videos; the other results are available from the video trace library at http://trace.eas.asu.edu.
-We briefly note that the encodings with one B frame between successive I and P frames follow the same trends as observed for the encodings with seven B frames; the main difference is that the encodings with one B frame have slightly higher bitrates and slightly lower CoV values, which are effects of the lower level of predictive encoding.
+In this section we present the RD and VD characteristics for the examined 3D video representation formats.
+We briefly note that generally the encodings with one B frame between successive I and P frames follow the same trends as observed for the encodings with seven B frames; the main difference is that the encodings with one B frame have slightly higher bitrates and slightly lower CoV values, which are effects of the lower level of predictive encoding.

-A. Bitrate-Distortion (RD) Characteristics
+A. Bitrate-distortion (RD) characteristics

-In Fig. 3, we plot the RD curves of the multiview representation encoded with the multiview video codec for streaming the left view only (MV-L), the right view only (MV-R), and the merged multiview stream (MV).
+In Fig. 1, we plot the RD curves of the multiview representation encoded with the multiview video codec for streaming the left view only (MV-L), the right view only (MV-R), and the merged multiview stream (MV).
 Similarly, we plot the RD curves for the frame sequential (FS) representation and the side-by-side (SBS) representation encoded with the conventional single-view codec.

-From the MV curves in Fig. 3, we observe that the right view has a significant RD improvement compared to the left view.
+From the MV curves in Fig. 1, we observe that the right view has a significant RD improvement compared to the left view.
 This is because of the inter-view prediction of the multiview encoding, which exploits the inter-view redundancies by encoding the right view with prediction from the left view.

-Next, turning to the side-by-side (SBS) representation, we observe that SBS can achieve similar or even slightly better RD efficiency than FS for the low to medium quality range of videos with real-life content (Alice in Wonderland and IMAX Space Station).
+Next, turning to the side-by-side (SBS) representation, we observe that SBS with interpolation can achieve similar or even slightly better RD efficiency than FS for the low to medium quality range of videos with real-life content (Alice in Wonderland and IMAX Space Station).
 However, SBS has consistently lower RD efficiency than the MV representation.
-In additional evaluations, we compared the uncompressed SBS representation with the encoded (compressed) and subsequently decoded SBS representation and found that the RD curve for this SBS representation without interpolation lies between the MV-L and MV RD curves.
-We observed from these additional evaluations that the interpolation to the full HD format significantly reduces the average PSNR video quality, especially for encodings in the higher quality range.
+In additional evaluations for the B7 GoP pattern, we compared the uncompressed SBS representation with the encoded (compressed) and subsequently decoded SBS representation and found that the RD curve for this SBS representation without interpolation (SBS-NI) lies between the MV-L and MV RD curves.
+We observed from these additional evaluations that

-Finally, we observe from Fig. 3 that the MV representation in conjunction with multiview encoding has consistently higher RD efficiency than the FS representation with conventional single-view encoding.
+Finally, we observe from Fig. 1 that the MV representation in conjunction with multiview encoding has consistently higher RD efficiency than the FS representation with conventional single-view encoding.
 The FS representation essentially translates the multi-view encoding problem into a temporally predictive coding problem.
 That is, the FS representation temporally interleaves the left and right views and then employs state-of-the-art temporal predictive encoding.
-The results in Fig. 3 indicate that this temporal predictive encoding can not exploit the inter-view redundancies as well as the state-of-theart multiview encoder.
+The results in Fig. 1 indicate that this temporal predictive encoding can not exploit the inter-view redundancies as well as the state-of-theart multiview encoder.